amartyachowdhury/Cypress-Application/README.md

-# Cypress Citizen Issue Tracker
+# Cypress - Community Problem Reporting Application

 A full-stack web application that allows citizens to report and track local issues in their community.
 Built with the MERN stack (MongoDB, Express.js, React, Node.js).